na-bi25/localrepo/README.md

-# Learnng the basic terms used in Git and Github
+# Learning the basic terms used in Git and Github